 Il Giglio d'Oro gets my vote as the best restaurant in Orvieto and is worth a visit during your stay in Umbria.
 Holidays that include a visit to this establishment will only be enriched by experiencing the excellent food, service and the restaurants particularly special location.
 It stands next to the magnificent Orvieto Duomo where you can sit outside, enjoy the delicious food and views whilst soaking up the atmosphere.
 Tips from To – Tuscany

 What to drink

 Drink vintage Sagrantino at the Montefalco in Spirito Divino - great views of Umbria too.
 Spiritodivino is a wine shop, as well as a restaurant/B&B, all in a wonderful 15th century building in Montefalco (Perugia).
 Tip from Italian Country Cottages

 If wine tasting in Montefalco, ensure you try the dry full bodied wine made from the sagrantino grape which isn't available anywhere else in the whole of Europe.
 Tip from Headwater Holidays

 Where to go

-Take a gorgeous drive along to Bevagna, near the cities of Foligno and Assisi, one of the few Umbrian towns not on a hill.
+Take a gorgeous drive along to Bevagna during your holidays.
+In Umbria, the cities of Foligno and Assisi are worth a visit, as they are one of the few Umbrian towns not on a hill.
 Tip from Italian Country Cottages

 Umbria's Festivals - Three of the Best